Put the stages of grape formation and ripening in the correct order.

 Study for the WSET Level 2 Award in Wine Exam.
 Prepare with flashcards, multiple-choice questions, hints, and explanations.
 Build confidence for your exam!

-The stages of grape formation and ripening follow a specific sequence that reflects the developmental phases of the grapevine throughout the growing season.
+The stages of grape formation and ripening occur in a specific sequence that is crucial for the development of high-quality wine grapes.

 Subscribe